Skip to main content

 πŸ“‹ Note

-• If the fields are left empty in the excel file, the system will use the previous entry before the effective date to populate the respective values in the Position History grid.
+• If any cells are left empty in the Excel file, the system will use the entry directly before the effective date to populate those values in the Position History grid.

-• E.g. You only want to change Occupation whose effective date is 30/04/2025.
-Then only fill up the OccupationCode column along with the EffectiveDate one. πŸ‘‡
+• E.g. If you want to change occupations with an effective date of 30/04/2025, simply fill in the OccupationCode column along with the EffectiveDate one. πŸ‘‡

-• To force an empty field, input [BLANK] in the Excel field.
+• To keep a value empty in Position History, input [BLANK] in the Excel field.

-• E.g. You need the Occupation field to be blank, then you'll input [BLANK] under the Occupation column in excel.
-Once the effective date hit, the field will become blank.
+• E.g. If the Occupation field must be empty, input [BLANK] in the relevant cell under the Occupation column in Excel.
+After importing the file back into Indigo, when the effective date is reached then the Occupation field will be blanked out.

 🧠 Important Tips

-We saw that the Position-History-related fields can be inputted and updated also from the Employee profile.
+We saw that the Position-History-related fields can be inputted and updated from the Employee profile.

-1. E.g. You cannot update the Occupation in the Employee Profile importing an excel file, but you can update the Work Schedule.
+• E.g. You cannot update the Occupation in the Employee Profile via importing an Excel file, but you can update the Work Schedule.

-2. You can create a brand new Employee Profile importing an excel file.
-Only in this case, you can fill up the Position History fields mentioned in this article, in the excel file you'll import.
+2. You can create a brand new Employee Profile when importing an Excel file.
+In this case alone, fill the Position History fields in the Excel file and import it back into Indigo.

 Did this answer your question?